Description

 Using this definition on our asset we see for example:

-• The maximum time in days below previous high water mark over 5 years of 3M is 911 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 911 days in the last 5 years of 3M, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum days below previous high is 489 days, which is higher, thus worse than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 489 days, which is higher, thus worse than the value of 199 days from the benchmark.

 AveDuration: